 Oftentimes, there are holes or gaps in outside walls that allow pests into your home.
 Bricks are also an issue at times, especially on aged homes.
 Check around the perimeter of your house to ensure the exterior wall is free of holes or gaps.
 Extension explains, “if you find cracks, you need to fill them.
 To exclude rodents, lizards and insects look for cracks around windows, doors and in fascia boards.
 For small cracks use good quality silicone or acrylic latex caulk.
 Latex-type caulks clean up easily with water and can be painted although they are less flexible than pure silicone.
 For larger openings, fill with a strong material that matches the structure such as wood, cement, sheet rock or mortar.”

-Ehrlich explains, “windows are a favorite among pests looking for a cozy place to stay during the cold winter months.
-It's essential that you inspect your screens regularly for any holes or tears that might present an opportunity for pests to enter.
-If you don't have screens on your windows, now is the time to get them.”
-Also, make sure that there aren't any holes or gaps around the window casing itself.
-The tighter you have them sealed, the fewer pests you will have to deal with in the long run.
+Windows are a favorite among pests looking for a cozy place to stay.
+If you want to avoid unwanted pests, then it's essential that you inspect your screens regularly for any holes or tears.
+These openings will make it easy for pests to enter your home.
+If you don't have screens on your windows, then you may want to get them installed.
+Make sure that there aren't any holes or gaps around the window casing itself.
+If your windows do not shut properly or are difficult to open, then this may be a sign that it’s time to replace your windows.
+Ultimately, the tighter you have them sealed, the fewer pests you will have to deal with in the long run.

 Sheds are where you'll find spiders and other types of bigger critters.
 It's a warm place where the walls block the cold winds.
 Pest-proofing a shed requires a little bit of a different approach than pest-proofing a home, but it serves the same purpose as other methods used in home pest prevention.
 All Storage Online explains, “cleanliness is an important factor for limiting the reproduction of spiders.
 It is also important to seal all cracks and crevices leading into sheds to deny pests access to their desired living conditions.
 Check sheds and outside storage areas for spaces under the doors or cracks in walls where pests could enter.
 Try to keep the inside and the exterior of the shed dry since spiders like humid conditions.”
 Always be cautious if you think an area may have spiders or other potentially dangerous pests.